 You can take a forty-five-minute drive and go from one end of Singapore to the other.
 This means that you don’t necessarily have to base your decisions on where to live and where to send your children to school on location alone.

 Are you still not sure where you would like to relocate with your family?

-Here are some of the most well-known neighbourhoods in Singapore:
+Here are some of the most popular neighborhoods to live in Singapore:

-Orchard Road is a cosmopolitan neighbourhood that is ideal for sophisticated expatriates who want to live a luxurious lifestyle and have access to the best shopping and dining in the city.
-Given the nature of the neighbourhood, the cost of living here is much higher than in other parts of Singapore.
+Orchard Road is a cosmopolitan neighborhood that is ideal for sophisticated expatriates who want to live a luxurious lifestyle and have access to the best shopping and dining in the city.
+Given the nature of the neighborhood, the cost of living here is much higher than in other parts of Singapore.

 The vast stretch of the East Coast region in Singapore with a mix of independent houses and condos has long been popular with expatriates as it is relatively removed from the high-rises of the Central Business District (CBD).
 The breezy East Coast Park with its cycling tracks, many opportunities for outdoor activities and some of the best eateries are a big draw for people living in the east.

-An up and coming neighbourhood that’s sometimes touted as Singapore’s next CBD, Jurong has many Business and Science Parks, commercial establishments and large malls situated here.
-Jurong is also home to a 70-ha Lake Garden and nature lovers will enjoy the proximity to the rich biodiversity of the area, available for nature walks, running and bird watching.
+An up and coming neighborhood that’s sometimes touted as Singapore’s next CBD, Jurong has many Business and Science Parks, commercial establishments, and large malls situated here.
+Jurong is also home to a 70-ha Lake Garden and nature lovers will enjoy the proximity to the rich biodiversity of the area, available for nature walks, running, and bird watching.

 The bottom line is, you can select a neighborhood that feels right for you and your family, yet still choose a school that is located in a completely different area.
 The small size of the island coupled with excellent public transportation allows you to fit together a lifestyle that works best for your family in all aspects.